chrissanders/idh/README.md

 # idh
-Intrusion Detection Honeypots Book Code
+This repo contains code referenced in my the book Intrusion Detection Honeypots by Chris Sanders